-Warka Water has been working in South Ethiopia, in the Dorze community in the Gamo Gofa Zone.
+Warka Water has been active in South Ethiopia, in the Dorze community in the Gamo Gofa Zone.
 In 2015 the first Warka Tower pilot, version 3.2, has been set-up.
 Planned for a 3 months trial this prototype has been tested for over 3 years.
-We are ready to bring back our support to this community and to give continuity to the work initiated.
+The project was completed successfully.

-Warka Water is working since 2017 in the Kpékpéta village, in the canton of Dawlotu Tutu, in the prefecture of Kpélé-Akata, in Togo’s plateau region.
+Warka Water is active since 2017 in the Kpékpéta village, in the canton of Dawlotu Tutu, in the prefecture of Kpélé-Akata, in Togo’s plateau region.
 Here the objective is to realize the Warka Sanitation, to give to the inhabitant's access to hygienic toilets.
 It is a dry / compost toilet system made by the community with indigenous materials and techniques.